idea-fasoc/datasheet-scrubber/README.md

      - Visual Studio 2017

 ### Getting Started For Datasheet Scrubber
+You can do Datasheet Scrubbing by running `Datasheet_Scrubbing.py`, which you can input a datasheet and observe the extracted specs and pins.
 These are steps for compiling codes:
 1. Clone the [datasheet-scrubber repository](https://github.com/idea-fasoc/datasheet-scrubber)
 	```bash